-Draft recommendation 18: Amend the Code to specify that, in circumstances where the collecting societies wish to make an amendment to the Code absent a specific recommendation made pursuant to the triennial review process, such amendments are to be made in a transparent manner and subject to consultation with licensees and members.
+Recommendation 18: Amend the Code to specify that, in circumstances where the collecting societies wish to make an amendment to the Code absent a specific recommendation made pursuant to the triennial review process, such amendments are to be made in a transparent manner and subject to consultation with licensees and members.

-Draft finding 14: The annual review of collecting societies' compliance with the Code and the triennial review of the operation of the Code itself should be conducted by separate parties.
+Finding 14: The annual review of collecting societies' compliance with the Code and the triennial review of the operation of the Code itself should be conducted by separate parties.

-Draft recommendation 19: The Code should be amended to separate the administration of the annual review of compliance by collecting societies with the Code from the triennial review of the operation of the Code itself.
+Recommendation 19: The Code should be amended to separate the administration of the annual review of compliance by collecting societies with the Code from the triennial review of the operation of the Code itself.
 The annual review would remain with Code Reviewer, but the triennial review would be conducted by a separate independent body/expert.
-An advisory body could be set up for the review with representatives from a range of stakeholders.

-Draft recommendation 20: Amend the Code to require collecting societies to provide information to the Code Reviewer on steps taken to improve the capture and exploitation of data to achieve better business practices, to be assessed in the Code Reviewer's annual report on compliance with the Code by the collecting societies.
+Recommendation 20: Amend the Code to require collecting societies to provide information to the Code Reviewer on steps taken to improve the capture and exploitation of data to achieve better business practices, to be assessed in the Code Reviewer's annual report on compliance with the Code by the collecting societies.